FirmwGuy/CEP/docs/L0_Kernel/HEARTBEAT-AND-ENZYMES.md

   Enzymes are the actors that catalyze work; signals are the conditions that trigger them.
 This mirrors the biological metaphor and keeps terminology clear: functions do work; signals request work.

 - Can multiple enzymes react to the same signal?
   Yes.
 Any enzyme whose query matches the signal or the target runs.
-Order is deterministic; all eligible enzymes can run.
+Order is
+  deterministic: specificity wins first, dependency constraints are honoured, and enzymes with identical specificity and no dependency relation are ordered by name.

+- How do enzymes coordinate when dynamic registration changes the available set during a beat?
+  Enzymes declare a stable `cepDT` name plus optional `before` / `after` lists.
+  At resolve time CEP builds a temporary dependency graph of the enzymes that match the impulse, performs a topological sort, and orders the agenda accordingly.
+Registration can occur at program start, shared-library load, or
+  mid-run: the dependency metadata keeps execution deterministic in all cases.

 - What prevents infinite loops?
   Budgets, match constraints, and idempotent checks.
 If an enzyme would emit the same signal repeatedly without changing state, it should detect and skip.